dustinglass/agency-performance-model/README.md

 ### /details

-Returns raw rows of data for a specified agency and product line.
+Returns a JSON array of the raw rows of data for a specified agency and product line.

 #### Example